 - 1 cup unsweetened applesauce

-- 2 tsp. vanilla extract
+- 2 teaspoons vanilla extract

-- 1 ½ cups peeled, grated carrot* (about 2 medium)
+- 1 ½ cups peeled grated carrot*, (about 2 medium)

-- Divide the batter evenly between muffin cups, filling each cup almost to the top.
+- Divide the batter evenly between 12 muffin cups, filling each cup almost to the top.
 Bake until a tester inserted into the center of a muffin comes out clean, about 18-20 minutes.
-Let cool in the pan for 5 minutes before removing muffins to a wire rack to cool completely.
+(You can also make 36 mini muffins with this recipe.
+Mini muffins will take about 12-14 minutes to bake.)